 - A vehicle with windows open or doors unlocked

 - Vehicles with a spare key near, in, or on a vehicle

 If you have an alarm, use it.
 The sound of an alarm will bring attention.
 During the summer it is more likely that neighbours will be outside.
 As a result, very few locked & alarmed vehicles are stolen.
 A steering wheel lock is a great tool that does not allow a thief to drive your vehicle.
 If they are able to get inside, they won’t be able to drive it away.
 According to the Insurance Bureau of Canada, the most common stolen vehicles in Alberta in 2015 were the Ford F250, Honda Civic, Ford F350, Buick Enclave & Saturn Outlook.
 The Edmonton Police Service has identified that Dodge Caravans & Plymouth Voyagers are the most common, with Ford Escorts, Saturns and Hondas running a close second and large Ford trucks (F250/F350) third.

 Break & Enters are on the rise.
 In the summertime people often leave windows open which can become an entrance to your home.
 Close and lock all windows.
 Keeping your doors locked is a great practice to get into any time of the year.
 If you are in your yard, make sure the doors and window out of sight are closed and locked.

 With a large majority of people working during the day, there are fewer neighbours home to notice anything suspicious.
 By making your property a harder target you can lessen the chances of becoming a victim of these types of crime.

-And remember, if you see something suspicious, report it to police.
-Neighbourhood Watch is not about watching your neighbours, it is about watching out for your neighbours.
+And remember, if you see something suspicious, report it to the police.
+Edmonton Neighbourhood Watch (ENW) is not about watching your neighbours, it is about watching out for your neighbours.
 You can save your neighbour from becoming a victim of a crime, the stress associated with it, and the costly expense to fix or replace the property.